fazleh2010/Journal-Paper/README.md

 - AdjectivePPFrame
 - IntransitivePPFrame

-The property `lemon:sense` determines how the generated SPARQL query will look like.
-It is also responsible for any sentence combinations that will be generated.

-Every `lemon:sense` needs a `lemon:condition` to ensure correct mappings during sentence combination and to enable sentences like `Which city is the capital of $x?` in addition to `What is the capital of $x?`.

-All lexical entries *(including their prepositions)* need to be defined in a `lemon:Lexicon` otherwise the references to those entries can't be resolved.
-All entries from all input files will be added to one lexicon at the end of input file loading.

-QueGG includes an english [base lexicon file](src/main/resources/en/base/base.ttl) that contains some entries for common sentence components like forms of 'to be' ('is', 'are', 'were'...) and determiners ('a', 'an', 'the').

 ### Output File Explanation
 Using the information from the file above, QueGG can generate a grammar entry that looks like this: